hinogi/typeorm/.github/PULL_REQUEST_TEMPLATE.md

   why this change is needed, and how you've verified that it corrects what you intended.

-  In some cases it may be helpful to include the current behavior and the new behavior.
+  In some cases, it may be helpful to include the current behavior and the new behavior.

   If the change is related to an open issue, you can link it here.
-  If you include `Fixes #0000` (replacing `0000` with the issue number) when this is merged it will automatically mark the issue as fixed and close it.
+  If you include `Fixes #0000` (replacing `0000` with the issue number) when this is merged, it will automatically mark the issue as fixed and close it.
 -->